Background and Logistics Questions

 What does it take to enter?

 The competition consists of three phases.
-First, teams must successfully pass a Scenario Response phase.
-Successful teams are then required to identify and characterize one way that they think the technology theme could change the future.
+First, teams must successfully pass an introductory Scenario Response phase.
+Successful teams passing the scenario responses will then identify and characterize one way that they think the technology theme could change the future for the Research & Report phase.
 Teams must submit a written report describing their mathematical models and the changes they expect to see.
 The report must be backed up by mathematical analysis and projections.
-Finally, teams selected as finalists will be brought to the MTF Symposium to present their research to a panel of actuarial judges for the final $60,000 scholarship award purse!
+Finally, teams selected as finalists will be brought to the MTF Symposium to present their research to a panel of actuarial judges for the final $55,000 scholarship award purse!
+For specific details on the competition process see: https://www.mtfchallenge.org/the-competition/

 How do I sign up?